 By Helen Pass, MD, Director of Breast Surgery and Co-Director, Breast Center

 You’ve heard it before and will likely hear it again: when it comes to breast cancer prevention tips, early detection from mammograms can save lives.
 Here's why a mammogram appointment is too important to put off.

 For more information and

-10. We were the first Accredited Center in the U.S. to be recognized by the National Accreditation Program for Breast Centers (NAPBC), and remain the only accredited program in the Stamford-Norwalk area.
-We are also the recipient of the Gold Prize for the CT Quality Improvement Award.
+- Stamford Health's Breast Center was the first Accredited Center in the U.S. to be recognized by the National Accreditation Program for Breast Centers (NAPBC) and remains the only accredited program in the Stamford-Norwalk area.
+This level of excellence shows our commitment to your care.